eficode-academy/kubernetes-katas/services.md

 ### NodePort

 Services of type NodePort will create a DNS entry with the name of the service, as well as an internal cluster IP that routes traffic over to the pod hit by the `selector` part of the service.
-In addition to this, it will also create a port on each node in the cluster, which will route traffic to the service.
+In addition to this, it will also open up a port on each node in the cluster, which will route traffic to the service.

-Notice that we still don't have an external IP, but we now have an extra port e.g. `32593` for this service.
+Notice that we still don't have an external IP, but we now have an extra port e.g. `32593` for this service open on all nodes.

 This port is a **NodePort** exposed on the worker nodes.
-So now, if we know the IP of our nodes, we can access this service from the internet.
+So now, if we know the IP of our nodes (and they are externally accessible), we can access this service from the internet.

 ### Other types

-There are other types of services, but we won't cover them in this exercise.
+There are other types of services, like LoadBalancer, but we won't cover them in this exercise.

+If you want to know more about Services, you can read more about them [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

 ## Exercise

+In this exercise you will start both the front and backend pods.

 ### Overview